hmi-utwente/Flipper-2.0-example/README.md

 * Java 8

 ## Setting up
-After downloading or cloning this repository, you can run `mvn install` to install Flipper2.0.
+After downloading or cloning this repository, you can run `mvn initialize` to install Flipper2.0.
 After that, run `mvn compile`.

 ## Running
 You can run the example by running `mvn exec:java` in the root folder of the project.